Skip to main content

 Strategic Exercise Protocols for Metabolic Recalibration

 Physical activity acts as a potent modulator of metabolic health, working synergistically with both diet and hormone therapy.
 The type, intensity, and consistency of exercise all contribute to its cardiovascular benefits.
-A comprehensive program incorporates both aerobic conditioning and to achieve distinct physiological adaptations.
+A comprehensive program incorporates both aerobic conditioning and resistance training to achieve distinct physiological adaptations.

 • Aerobic Exercise ∞ Activities like brisk walking, running, cycling, and swimming directly improve heart and lung function.
 Regular aerobic training enhances insulin sensitivity, which is crucial for maintaining stable blood glucose levels and reducing the strain on the vascular system.
 It also promotes the release of nitric oxide, a molecule that helps relax and widen blood vessels, thereby improving blood flow and lowering blood pressure.
 A target of 150 minutes of moderate-intensity aerobic activity per week is a well-established clinical guideline.